kasperpihl/react-slice/README.md

 # React Slice

-A simple performant approach to global state using only React built'ins.
+A simple performant approach to global and LOCAL state using only React built'ins.

 ## Installation